sethadam1/essential-mac-apps/README.md

 ### [Amazon Kiro](https://kiro.amazon.dev/)
 A modern, AI-powered code editor and IDE that enhances your development workflow with intelligent code completion, built-in AI assistance, and seamless integration with development tools.

+If Kiro isn't for you, consider Windsurf, Zed, Cursor, or anther VSCode offshoot.
+They're all excellent.

 ### [Forklift](https://binarynights.com/)
 A powerful dual-pane file manager and FTP/SFTP client that makes file operations, remote server management, and bulk file transfers effortless with its intuitive interface and advanced features.

+Another great option is [Transmit](https://panic.com/transmit) by Panic, which is an excellent app, but is not nearly as actively developed.

 ---